core-wg/oscore/draft-ietf-core-object-security.md

 An on-path attacker may inject a message causing the endpoint to verify the message.
 A message crafted without access to the Master Secret will fail to verify.

-To avoid storing state for protocol runs which may never complete, the server should set a timer when caching R2, and remove R2 and the associated security contexts from the cache at timeout.
-This information should be flushed at reboot.

-The server may only have space for a limited number of security contexts, or only be able to handle a limited number of protocol runs in parallel.
-If the server receives a request #1 and is not capable of executing it then it may respond with an unprotected 5.03 (Service Unavailable).

 Replaying an old request with a value of 'kid_context' which the server does not recognize could trigger the protocol.
 This causes the server to generate the second security context and send a response.
 But if the client did not expect a response it will be discarded.

 Replaying response #1 in response to some request other than request #1 will fail to verify, since response #1 is associated to request #1, through the dependencies of ID Contexts and the Partial IV of request #1 included in the external_aad of response #1.

 If request #2 has already been well received, then the server has a fresh security context so a replay of request #2 is handled by the normal replay protection mechanism.
 Similarly if response #2 has already been received, a replay of response #2 to some other request from the client will fail by the normal verification of binding of response to request.

+### Implementation Considerations

+To avoid storing state for protocol runs which may never complete, the server should set a timer when caching R2, and remove R2 and the associated security contexts from the cache at timeout.
+This information should be flushed at reboot.

+The server may only have space for a limited number of security contexts, or only be able to handle a limited number of protocol runs in parallel.
+If the server receives a request #1 and is not capable of executing it then it may respond with an unprotected 5.03 (Service Unavailable).

 # Test Vectors